-Tony Peirce and Windsor Heritage have been the subject of a number of documentaries and articles that highlight techniques he uses in the construction of Windsor chairs, dining room tables with matching dining chairs or other hand crafted furniture.
+Tony Peirce, the owner and chair maker from Windsor Heritage has been the subject of a number of documentaries and articles that highlight techniques he uses in the construction of Windsor chairs.
 Why not spend a few minutes to watch the documentary or read the articles!

 Special to the Gazette by Robert J. Galbraith: